 So managers should do all they can to create a positive working environment.

 There are a number of ways in which managers can enhance well-being at work.
 Employees thrive on intrapreneurship (to boost autonomy and initiative), flexibility, and responsive working conditions.

 Some companies even appoint chief happiness officers who are responsible for creating pleasant workplaces that encourage staff to give their best.
 With positive working conditions, managers can also foster greater collaboration within their teams.

 When all employees are emotionally engaged, team spirit will be stronger.
 Everyone knows that they are a key link in the chain and that their skills, expertise, and opinions are equally valued and respected.
 You can improve your company’s performance and success by learning how to work together better.

 Just like a soccer team, your staff is more than the sum of its parts.
 A well-balanced skillset, together with a smart division of tasks, is the basis of a winning strategy.
-The key is to provide your teams with a stimulating environment, and you’ll all reap the benefits.
+The key is to provide your teams with a stimulating environment, and you’ll see the benefits on collective results.

 Diversity sparks tolerance